risk-first/website/Process-Risk.md

+---
+title: Process Risk
+description: Risks due to the following a particular protocol of communication with a dependency, which may not work out the way we want.
+---

 # Process Risk

 [Process Risk](Process-Risk) is the risk you take on whenever you embark on completing a _process_. <!-- tweet-end -->